hreyesm/google-forms-automation/README.md

 }
 ```

-For a JSON file to work properly, it must be formatted according to the guidelines below.
+For forms to submit successfully, JSON files must be formatted according to the guidelines below.

 #### URL